Online Coaching Overview

 Honesty | Keep It 100

-My goal is to help you reach your goal.
+My goal is to help you reach your goals!
 For us to effectively do this together, I need you to always keep it real with me -- this is especially important when it comes to food and your macros.
 Stay open and honest with me so I can effectively help you (and/or encourage you) for the best results possible!

 Attitude | You've Got This!